BETWEEN RIVERS: INTRODUCTION – ALAN HORNE

 This wider area includes the city of Chester, plentifully represented in art and history, though our intention is not to focus on the city but on its extensive hinterland.
 We hope to be disciplined rather then pedantic about this geographical orientation.

-Our intention is that this be a quarterly feature, with two BETWEEN RIVERS items in each edition.
-Some we will write ourselves.
-Some we will discover, and we hope that readers of David’s site will point us to others.
-Over time we will feature a broad range of content, including (but not limited to) drawings, fiction, history, photographs, poetry and reviews.
-We will give equal weight and value to the past and the present, with both new and established work.
+BETWEEN RIVERS is a quarterly feature.
+Some we write ourselves.
+Some we discover, and we hope that readers of David’s site will point us to others.
+Over time we have featured a broad range of content, including paintings, fiction, history, photographs, poetry and review, and we aim to incorporate other cultural forms as we go along.
+We try to give equal weight and value to the past and the present, with both new and established work.
 As ever on David’s website, your comments are an integral part of the process, but for BETWEEN RIVERS we would also be keen to receive recommendations of literature, history and cultural objects which might be included.

 His Taid tells tales of tickling trout in the Alyn as a boy.